-- Describe the business, which implemented the innovated solution (size, country, region, location, type of food) - Describe the distribution channels of the product(s) - Describe what makes the innovation work. - Describe the specific prerequisites for the business related to the implementation of the method and/or related to the location, method, procedure, solution - a: List the relevant necessary resources (including the estimated cost) for the specific innovation.Please list the relevant ones only (list is annexed) - b: List the relevant necessary capabilities for the specific innovation.
-Please list the relevant ones only (list is annexed)
+Describe what makes the innovation work.

-6. Describe the results, achievements and typical failures
+• imp escribe the specific prerequisites for the business related to the nplementation of the method and/or related to the location, method, rocedure, solution a: List the relevant necessary resources (including the estimated cost) for the specific innovation.
+Please list the relevant ones only (list is annexed) b : List the relevant necessary capabilities for the specific innovation.
+Please list the relevant ones only (list is annexed) 6.
+Descri be tl ne results, achievements and typical failures 7. e what makes the case to a good practice for the members of the SFSCs is learned) 8.
+Aspec ts, m ethods for transfer of methods for other SFSC members 9.
+Recon ımer ndations for members of other SFSCs for further applications 10. mation is available at (web), if it is relevant TRU EFO OD, Traditional United Europe Food